ciroceissler/template_harp/README.md

-# template_harp
-Template to use HardCloud (http://www.hardcloud.org/)
+# Template Intel HARP with HardCloud

+This template contains  information to help build  an application from scratch to Intel HARP using HardCloud.

+For more information access: http://www.hardcloud.org/